aodn/pixeldrill/README.md

-# pixeldrill
+Pixel Drill
+=
+Pixel Drill is an investigation into methods for more efficiently extract long time-series from IMOS satellite gridded products.
+This is work towards a Q4 milestone in the 2020-21 AODN Implementation Plan.

+`
+Develop prototype to more efficiently extract long time-series from IMOS satellite gridded products (e.g. investigate new tools or data structure such as Pangeo and ERRDAP and their integration with AODN infrastructure on AWS for a selected number of gridded dataset collections).
+`

-Temporary repository used for work on pixeldrill project.
+This repository is temporary for the purpose of work on pixeldrill project.
 For ease of development this repository has been made public, however it is for internal use only.

 # Notebook Usage
 The notebook can be accessed on the AWS console via the address https://ap-southeast-2.console.aws.amazon.com/sagemaker/home?region=ap-southeast-2#/notebook-instances/pixeldrill-notebook